List of Suits characters: Mike Ross

-Michael James Ross, played by Patrick J. Adams, is a lawyer, with a photographic memory and the ability to absorb large amounts of printed material very rapidly, who never attended law school.
+Michael James Ross, played by Patrick J. Adams, is a lawyer, with an eidetic memory and the ability to absorb large amounts of printed material very rapidly, who never attended law school.
 While in college, he aspired to be a lawyer and even passed the bar examination on a dare.
 However, he was expelled after his friend Trevor Evans convinced him to memorize a calculus test and sell it in order to pay off Trevor's debts to a drug dealer, and they unknowingly sold the answers to the Dean's daughter, forcing the dean to resign under scrutiny, but not before revoking Mike's scholarship and expelling him.
 Since then, he began smoking marijuana and took the LSAT as a proxy for others to pay the nursing home bills of his grandmother, who raised him after his parents died when he was eleven.
 To keep his grandmother in the private nursing home, he agrees to deliver marijuana for Trevor.
 However, he discovers that the delivery is a sting operation, because he read a novel in elementary school that matched the situation.
 He escapes the police by accidentally slipping into the hotel room where Harvey Specter's interviews for prospective associate attorneys is taking place.
 He impresses Harvey with his encyclopedic knowledge of law (which is even better than Harvey's) and drive to become a better lawyer than any graduate of Harvard Law School, the only school from which the Pearson Hardman law firm hires.

 Harvey hires him and becomes his reluctant mentor, keeping Mike's lack of a law license a secret from everyone at the firm except Donna.
 Later, a hacker alters Harvard Law's records to show that Mike is a graduate.
 Mike often comes across as naive and initially has trouble adjusting to daily life as an attorney.
 He often gets emotionally involved with clients and even with some opponents, a trait both Harvey and Jessica Pearson view as weakness.
 Despite this, Mike does not want to be a cold-hearted and emotionally distant person like Harvey.